-SmartTrust 539 consists of a unit investment trust designated Dynamic Sector Income Trust, Series 31.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective, through investment in an unmanaged, diversified portfolio of equity securities of operating companies and funds (closedend and/or exchange-traded funds).
+SmartTrust 628 consists of a unit investment trust designated New York Municipal Portfolio of Funds Trust, Series 1.
+The sponsor is Hennion & Walsh, Inc. The trust consists of an unmanaged, diversified portfolio of common stock of funds (closedend and exchange-traded funds) whose portfolios consist primarily of municipal bonds.
+The trust seeks to provide income which is generally exempt from regular federal and New York income tax.
+The possibility of capital growth is a secondary objective.
 The sponsor cannot assure that the trust will achieve these objectives.